esl/MongooseIM/doc/open-extensions/token-reconnection.md

         ('access', \0, BARE_JID, \0, EXPIRES_AT, \0, DATA)
 ```

-Example, please note the line break was added only for readability:
+Example (please note the line break was added only for readability):

 ```
 'access' \0 Q8@wonderland.com \0 64875466454